This page has been updated with new product pictures and info for 2016!

 Onigiri made up a lot of our favourite convenience store breakfasts and snacks on the go and one that ended up being a surprise favourite was the plain rice ball.
 Simply flavoured with salt and sugar these were delightful at any time of day.
-The vegan versions below were found at 7/Eleven and Family Mart although it would seem that as of Spring '16 Family Mart no longer stock this version.
+The vegan version below was found at 7/Eleven.
+As of Spring '16 Family Mart no longer stock this type of nigiri.

 Other vegan versions we discovered were Konbu with sesame seeds and Ume (pickled plum), both from Family Mart.

 As well as these Ume versions from 7/Eleven and Lawson.